 Millions of students are heading to college this year.
 According to the National Center for Education Statistics (NCES), roughly 19.7 million students are attending college in fall 2020, including 5.8 million at 2-year institutions and 14 million at 4-year institutions.
 While this figure is high, it’s actually a 6 percent drop compared to 10 years ago.
 Out of these students, around 1,998,000 are expected to earn a bachelor’s degree this year, and around 983,000 are expected to earn an associate degree.
 However, not everyone will end up completing their degree program.

-Students don’t finish their degree program for many different reasons.
+If you drop out of college can you go back?
+Absolutely!
 While the reasons why students drop out of college differ, it’s important to keep in mind that it’s never too late to go back.
 In fact, heading back to college after you drop out could help you make a fresh start on your education.
 It could also provide a way for you to continue working toward your degree with a clearer focus after taking time off.
 The following information and advice can help you get the most out of your college education if you’re heading back after dropping out.

 Why Do College Students Drop Out?